 - liquid transport in textiles via X-ray microscopy.

-- 2009 Ph.D. in Fluid Mechanics, Johns Hopkins University (supervisor: A. Prosperetti)
+- 2009 Ph.D. in Fluid Mechanics, Johns Hopkins University (with Prof. A. Prosperetti)

 - 2006 M.Sc. in Mechanical Engineering, Johns Hopkins University